WATCH: Atlantic City Boardwalk fire now under control

-ATLANTIC CITY — A three-alarm fire on the Atlantic City Boardwalk near New York Avenue appeared to be under control by about 10:30 Friday morning, according to eyewitness reports.
+ATLANTIC CITY — A three-alarm fire on the Atlantic City Boardwalk near New York Avenue appeared to be under control by about 11 a.m.
+Friday, according to Fire Chief Scott Evans.

+Firefighters are now working to put out a few hotspots in the ceiling, Evans said.

 Colleen Pichirallo was going about her morning in her apartment less than a block away when she said the sounds of sirens filled the neighborhood.
 She then saw smoke cover her block.